Fish-MIP/FishMIP2.0_OSP/README.md

 2024.](https://essopenarchive.org/users/713515/articles/937359-the-ocean-system-pathways-osps-a-new-scenario-and-simulation-framework-to-investigate-the-future-of-the-world-fisheries)

-**A. OSP-baseline:** This is designed to initialise and evaluate the MEM-PIM simulation framework against available data.
+**A. OSP-baseline:** This is designed to initialise and evaluate the two-way feedback between socioeconomic demand scenarios, markets, and fleets developed in a new simulation framework (Maury et al. 2024) to model dynamic fishing effort and evaluate it against available data.
 It also seeks to identify and disentangle the respective roles of climate and socio-economic factors in the historical evolution of marine ecosystems and fisheries.
 It includes components corresponding to the **ISIMIP3a** (e.g. the Realistic-baseline) and the **ISIMIP3b** (e.g. the Spin-up, Reference, Historical) protocols.
 Prior to the below simulation runs, a 100-year **Spin-up** of the MEMs without fishing, and using the pi-control climate forcing, is required.

 - A 1850-2100 **Reference** simulation (without fishing and without climate change), following the spin-up and using the pi-control